COVID-19 (Coronavirus) Information

 City Manager Lee Garrity has formed a COVID-19 task force to manage the city’s response in order to maintain essential city services and promote the safety of the public and city employees as outlined in the city’s Continuity of Operations Plan.

 City officials anticipate that the closure of schools and day-care centers will impact some city employees with children who are not able to find alternative child-care arrangements.
 Department heads have been given the discretion to develop alternate work schedules and shifts to ensure sufficient staffing to maintain essential city services.

-Citizens who have to make utilities or other payments should use the city’s online payment system.
-Payment by check or cash can be made at the city’s drive-through payment windows on the back side of the Stuart Building (100 East First Street) or at the Black-Philips-Smith Government Office (2301 North Patterson Avenue).
+Citizens who would like contactless payments for utilities or other services should use the city’s online payment system.
+Payment by check or cash can be made at the city’s drive-through payment windows on the back side of the Bryce A. Stuart Municipal Building (100 East First Street) or at the Black-Philips-Smith Government Office (2301 North Patterson Avenue).
 There is also a night depository at the Stuart Building near the Church Street employee entrance.

 City Link will remain open to receive citizen requests, process payments and provide information.
 Call 336-727-8000 or 311 within city limits.

-- Bulky item and litter collections are suspended until further notice.
+- Litter collection is suspended until further notice.

 - Watch COVID-19 rollout garbage collection tips.
 Mira en español.

 - Proactive housing and environmental code enforcement are suspended until further notice.